temmypythoncode/Loan_Default_Risk_Predictor/README.md

 # Loan Default Risk Predictor
 3MTT Capstone Project

+## Who this is for
+Micro-lenders and POS agents who are a major channel in Nigeria's agent banking and fintech ecosystem who need a fast, reliable way to check a borrower's repayment risk before approving a loan, often on the spot and with limited information.
+This tool takes an applicant's details (via CSV or manual entry) and returns a risk score, the key factors behind it, and a recommendation, so a micro-lender or POS agent can make a quick, informed decision instead of guessing.

 ## What this project does
 Predicts whether a loan applicant is likely to default, using a machine learning classification pipeline built in Python.